Stryker95/aws-serverless-analytics-pipeline/README.md

 - [ ] Set up CloudWatch monitoring
 - [ ] Automate with Lambda triggers

+## 🐛 Challenges & Solutions

+### Challenge: Glue Crawler LOCATION Configuration

+**Issue:** Initial Crawler setup pointed table LOCATION to the CSV file itself (`s3://bucket/file.csv`) instead of the folder.

+**Why it's a problem:**
+- Prevents adding more data files
+- Breaks partitioning
+- Not production-ready

+**Solution:**
+- Reconfigured Crawler to point to folder (`s3://bucket/folder/`)
+- Deleted old table from Data Catalog
+- Re-ran Crawler to create correct table
+- Verified LOCATION property points to directory

+**Learning:** Data lake tables should always point to folders, not individual files.
+This allows horizontal scaling - you can add thousands of files to the same folder and query them as one table.

 ## 🔗 Connect

 - **LinkedIn:** [linkedin.com/in/sanchit-data-engineer](https://linkedin.com/in/sanchit-data-engineer)